ArtemenkoDany/FollowTheOrderGame/README.md

 <p>gif in x2</p>
 </div>

-<p>gWith the app, I tried to make it all with a neomorphic design and random colored backgrounds.</p>
+<p>With the app, I tried to make it all with a neomorphic design and random colored backgrounds.</p>

 ### Regards, Daniil